 The message on the car door detailing his crimes to date shows distinct Zodiac traits in the handwriting, but expecting it to match up perfectly with his mailed correspondence is not a reasonable premise.
 He had just stabbed a couple sixteen times, his adrenaline was likely raised, he had then traversed back up the hill and proceeded to write on the car door of Bryan Hartnell's car, on a different surface, in larger handwriting, in a totally different position he would adopt if he were writing calmly on a desktop.
 The comparison between the two must take this into account, so the fact it looks somewhat similar to his mailed correspondence is actually quite an achievement.
 Had this been written by a copycat it would actually have been a lot harder, who not only had all of the above to contend with, but had to replicate the handwriting from an awkward stance or seated position, side on to the vehicle.

-It is possible a copycat read the transcript of the Zodiac Killer's first call to police in the newspapers, and reproduced its phraseology during the Napa payphone call.
-But why is it easier to believe that, rather than believing it was the Zodiac Killer.
-What evidence exists to promote a copycat making the call above the Zodiac Killer.
+It is possible a copycat read the transcript of the Zodiac Killer's first payphone call to police in the newspapers and reproduced its phraseology during the Napa payphone call, but why is it easier to believe that, rather than believing it was the Zodiac Killer?
+What evidence exists to promote a copycat making the call above the Zodiac Killer?
 There is none.
 The same can be said of the handwriting on Bryan Hartnell's Karmann Ghia.

 In terms of the content of the handwriting, it is often said it was not the Zodiac Killer because his November 8th 1969 'Dripping Pen' card made reference to a murder or possible double murder in August, which the killer at Lake Berryessa did not refer to on the car door.
 But the reverse could be argued, that the reference to September in the 'Dripping Pen' card is equal proof that he was claiming the Lake Berryessa crime as his, particularly in light of no other valid murders in September where a killer wore a crossed circle costume and made a phone call with all the hallmarks of Blue Rock Springs Park.
 This again is a false argument.
 Even if the Zodiac Killer had murdered in August, the police were apparently unaware of this fact prior to the Lake Berryessa attack, so he simply wrote the dates of the crimes he knew the police would recognize.